The most common form of scoliosis is idiopathic scoliosis

 Treating congenital scoliosis

 Scoliosis can be treated in a number of different ways, and congenital scoliosis is no exception.
 If the patient is still very young, some doctors may recommend simply waiting and monitoring their condition to see whether or not the spinal curve corrects itself as the child grows.
+This is usually the recommended treatment for congenital scoliosis curves less than 25°.

-Especially severe cases of congenital scoliosis may be referred for spinal fusion surgery, but this is a major operation and surgery is not usually the preferred treatment route when the patient is a child.
+In especially severe cases of congenital scoliosis may be referred for spinal fusion surgery, but this is a major operation and surgery is not usually the preferred treatment route when the patient is a child.

 As with other forms of the condition, congenital scoliosis can be effectively managed via exercise-based physiotherapy.
 We have treated many young children here at the Scoliosis SOS Clinic